South Korea 4 Day Itinerary (Seoul and the DMZ)

 Imjingak Peace Gondola

-A cable car passes across the river over an area too dangerous to cross my other means as the Americans dropped two million land mines across the DMZ.
+A cable car, named the Imjingak Peace Gondola, passes across the river over an area too dangerous to cross by other means because the Americans dropped two million land mines across the DMZ.

 Imjingak Peace Gondola